rail2025/BeastieBuddy/README.md

 2. Next, use `/xlplugins` (chat) or `xlplugins` (console) to open up the Plugin Installer.
     * In here, go to and the `BeastieBuddy` should be visible.
 Enable it.
 3. You should now be able to use `/bbuddy`!

+🔹 Data sourced from the community-maintained [FFXIV Wiki](https://ffxiv.consolegameswiki.com/wiki/).
+🔹 Dataset cleaned, structured, and updated by @rail2025 using automation.
+🔹 By default, mob data is served via a lightweight API for ease of updates.
+🔹 Want to go fully offline?
+You can run the scraper and use a local dataset instead.
+Instructions included.